*Updated on 9th March, 2021

 MUST-TRY: Island Black Bean Burger, Pink Mango Cooler

 Little India’s first Western-Mediterranean fusion vegetarian cafe with subtle Indian nuances.
 And Cafe Salivation can also serve most of its menu without using onions or garlic, making it the perfect rare find for Buddhists and Jains.
 Even their desserts are authentically eggless.
 Check out their Island Black Bean Burger, the vegan Chickpea & Brown Rice Burger, Cottage Cheese (Paneer) Pizza or the classic Desi Sandwich (S$11).
 If you’re looking for something non-spicy for kids, go for the Fettuccine Pesto – request for the chilli flakes to be omitted.

 Cafe Salivation: 176 Race Course Road, Singapore 218607 .
 P: 6298 1412 / 6341 5546

 TYPE: Vegetarian with Vegan Options

 MUST-TRY: Organic Fried Rice, Soy Dumplings

 No microwave, no pre-packed or processed foods at Real Food.
 Producing and serving only ethical and healthy à la minute slow food brimming with fresh ingredients (nothing pre-cut) and made using slow-pressed juicers, low heat pan-frying and homemade sauces, you know you’re in a good place.
-Their popular favourites include Organic Fried Rice, Soy Dumplings, Sourdough Wholemeal Waffles and even Vanilla Quinoa milk.
+Their popular favourites include the Dumplings and the Sweet Pumpkin Pancakes.
 They also serve awesome burgers like the Beet Millet Burger or the vegan Portobello Burger.
 Real Food might be delicious but be warned that their service is usually pretty slow.